koalamer/vsc-labeled-bookmarks/README.md

 ## Known Issues

-Bookmark icons might interfere with placing breakponts.
-Use `ctrl+alt+b h` to hide/unhide the bookmark icons.
+* Bookmark icons might interfere with placing breakponts.
+Use `ctrl+alt+b h` to hide/unhide the bookmark icons to avoid this.
+* On Mac the backward navigation shortcut `ctrl+alt+j` is also used by the notebook editor command "join with next cell" with the activation condition "notebookEditorFocused".
+If you happen to be using that, you might want to change the assignment of either of these actions.